 These words are used to define absolute requirements (or prohibitions), highly recommended requirements, and truly optional requirements.
 As noted in RFC-2119, “These terms are frequently used to specify behavior with security implications.
 The effects on security of not implementing a MUST or SHOULD, or doing something the specification says MUST NOT or SHOULD NOT be done may be very subtle.
 Document authors should take the time to elaborate the security implications of not following recommendations or requirements as most implementors will not have had the benefit of the experience and discussion that produced the specification.”

 This document is a living document.
 As new requirements, features, and changes are identified, they will be added to this document through the following process:

 - Changes will be submitted from the interested party(ies) via pull requests to the Zephyr documentation repository.

-- The security committee will review these changes and provide feedback or acceptance of the changes.
+- The Zephyr Security Subcommittee will review these changes and provide feedback or acceptance of the changes.

 - Once accepted, these changes will become part of the document.

 Current Security Definition¶